 Grape Solar makes quality solar components and this kit is no different.
 Many buyers are using it for their off-grid cabins and tiny homes with reliable results.
 Customer service is bar none, with friendly staff that is actually knowledgeable on the finer points of their technology.

-This large 24-volt kit comes eight 100 watt solar panels and mounting hardware, charge controller, inverter, and a locking PV combiner box to combine all the solar panels together and only run a single positive and negative wire to the controller.
+The Eco-Worthy 800 watt solar panel kit comes with eight 100 watt solar panels and mounting hardware, charge controller, inverter, and a locking PV combiner box to combine all the solar panels together and only run a single positive and negative wire to the controller.

 First off, let’s start with the bad.
 Customers complain that the directions included with the kit – if Eco-Worthy remembers to send them – are very confusing, so you’ll have to do the research yourself on how and where to install the solar panels.